Seven Process Must-Do Items – Begin with the Basics

 4: Process Performance: Measure, Monitor and Control

 How well do you know your processes?
-And, how effectively can you identify which changes need to be made?
-You can confidently and positively answer these questions by managing process performance properly.
+And how effectively can you identify which changes need to be made?
+By managing process performance properly, you can confidently and positively answer these questions.
 After all, managing the processes well means we can focus on the right things, make informed decisions at all levels in the organisation and continue to improve.

 Therefore, to manage process performance effectively, we need to look at three areas: